julienvollering/DSMdepth/ms/ms.md

 \end{table}

 None of the models were able to predict peat depth across the study areas with high accuracy (Fig. \@ref(fig:modelMetrics)).
-For Skrimfjella the best model achieved a concordance correlation coefficient of 0.3, an R^2^ of 0.34, and a mean absolute error of \unit{60\,cm}.
+For Skrimfjella the best model achieved a concordance correlation coefficient of 0.3, an R^2^ of 0.34, and a mean absolute error of 60 cm.
-For Ørskogfjellet the same values were 0.39, 0.33, and \unit{56\,cm}, so the best model at Ørskogfjellet was slightly more accurate than the best model at Skrimfjella.
+For Ørskogfjellet the same values were 0.39, 0.33, and 56 cm, so the best model at Ørskogfjellet was slightly more accurate than the best model at Skrimfjella.
 These values were derived from kNNDM spatial cross-validation with 20 folds at Skrimfjella and 10 folds at Ørskogfjellet.

 ![(\#fig:modelMetrics)Performance of peatland depth models with different predictor configurations, evaluated via spatial cross-validation.
 Parentheses denote the number of variables in each predictor configuration, and point estimates are shown +/- their standard error.](figures/modelmetrics.pdf)